Easter Delivery: Order by 2:30pm on 31st March with Next Day Delivery to receive your order before Easter.

 What does Xanax do sexually?

-Xanax can affect people differently, but one of its common side effects is a reduced sex drive (libido).
-This happens because the drug suppresses activity in the central nervous system, which may lower sexual desire.
+Xanax can negatively impact your sexual function; one of its common side effects is a reduced sex drive (libido).
+This happens because the drug suppresses activity in the central nervous system, which may subsequently lower sexual desire and performance.

 Is it safe to take Amitriptyline and Alprazolam together?

-No. Taking Xanax (alprazolam) with amitriptyline increases the risk of side effects such as drowsiness, dizziness, confusion and difficulty concentrating (Drugs.com, 2024).
+No, taking an alprazolam prescription alongside the antidepressant amitriptyline increases the risk of dangerous side effects such as extreme drowsiness, dizziness, confusion, and difficulty concentrating [24].

 Is Mexican Xanax the same as Xanax?